-- healthy – this recipe is high in fiber and protein and made without any refined sugars.
-A great meal to start your day with!
+Baked pumpkin oatmeal is high in fiber and protein, low in fat and made without any refined sugars.
+A wholesome meal for the whole family to start the day with!

-- freezes well – baked oatmeal is a great freezer breakfast because it thaws out well and tastes just as good reheated as it does when its made fresh
+This recipe tastes really yummy reheated in the microwave or oven.
+Baked oatmeal makes a great freezer breakfast too because it thaws out well and tastes just as delicious reheated as it does when its made fresh.

 What You Need To Make Healthy Pumpkin Baked oatmeal:

 pure pumpkin puree – Not to be confused with “canned pumpkin pie filling”.
 Homemade pumpkin puree works as well as the kind you get at the grocery store.

 oats – rolled old fashioned oats work best in this recipe.